Band on the Run: Critical reception

-Writing in The New York Times, Loraine Alterman considered the album to be "bursting with a great deal of compelling music even if the lyrics at times make as much sense as that cover photo" and admired the "fascinating range of sounds" offered in the title track, as well as the "lovely, romantic aura" of "Bluebird".
+Writing in The New York Times, Loraine Alterman considered the album to be "bursting with a great deal of compelling music even if the lyrics at times make as much sense as that cover photo".
+She admired the "fascinating range of sounds" offered in the title track, as well as the "lovely, romantic aura" of "Bluebird".
 While noting the importance of studio production to the overall effect, Alterman wrote: "McCartney has managed to make the complexities of multi-track recording sound as natural and fresh as tomorrow."
-Jon Landau of Rolling Stone described the album as, "with the possible exception of John Lennon's Plastic Ono Band, the finest record yet released by any of the four musicians who were once called the Beatles".
-Rolling Stone named Band on the Run one of the Best Albums of 1973.
+In Melody Maker, Chris Welch described a "happy, almost exultant freedom" pulsating throughout the album, with the music being "open, unpressured and eminently satisfying".
+Discs Rosemary Horide declared Band on the Run an "outstanding album, with a lot more of Paul's individual sounds than his previous albums have had".
+She placed it in her top three albums of the year.

+One mixed review came from Robert Hilburn in the Los Angeles Times, who believed Band on the Run was better than McCartney's previous outings, even saying that "McCartney's vocals are bolder and his arrangements are more confident and tailored" than those records, but was ultimately disappointed in "what we all know McCartney should be able to provide".
+Similarly, The Philadelphia Inquirers Jack Lloyd said that the songs were "not especially spectacular examples of creative songwriting at its best", believing that listeners would not want to "hear time and again".
+Writing for the Ottawa Citizen, Bill Provick called the album "too shallow", the writing "atrocious", and the instrumentation "competent" yet "antiseptic and strangely sterile".
+He also believed most of the songs did not warrant repeated listens.
 Village Voice critic Robert Christgau wrote in 1981: "I originally underrated what many consider McCartney's definitive post-Beatles statement, but not as much as its admirers overrate it.
 Pop masterpiece?
 This?
 Sure it's a relief after the vagaries of Wild Life and Red Rose Speedway."
 He praised the title track and the "Afro-soul" introduction to "Mamunia", calling them "the high points".
 Christgau ultimately awarded the album a C+ rating, indicating "a not disreputable performance, most likely a failed experiment or a pleasant piece of hackwork".

-In a retrospective review for AllMusic, Stephen Thomas Erlewine wrote that, while some songs are excellent and the album overall is enjoyable, it is more about showmanship than content.
-A subsequent review on Allmusic by Al Campbell was more generous, considering the arrangements and melodic hooks of the songs up to the caliber of McCartney's work in the Beatles and concluding: "Though it lacks the emotional resonance of contemporaneous releases by John Lennon and George Harrison, McCartney's infallible instinct for popcraft overflows on this excellent release."
+In a retrospective review for AllMusic, Al Campbell considered the arrangements and melodic hooks of the songs up to the caliber of McCartney's work in the Beatles, and concluded: "Though it lacks the emotional resonance of contemporaneous releases by John Lennon and George Harrison, McCartney's infallible instinct for popcraft overflows on this excellent release."
+Author John Blaney said that compared to the "opposing manifestations of taste and style" that hindered Wild Life and Red Rose Speedway, Band on the Run "fused [McCartney's] talents into a near perfect whole".
 The Rolling Stone review of the 30th Anniversary Deluxe Edition of the album said that "the real action still lies in the original LP's revved-up pleasures".
 Writing for Mojo magazine in 2011, John Harris included Band on the Run among "the trilogy of truly essential post-Beatles solo albums", along with Harrison's All Things Must Pass and Lennon's Plastic Ono Band.
+Band on the Run is generally considered one of McCartney's best solo records, and one of the best Beatle solo albums, with Paste magazine's Matt Mitchell deeming the best in 2023.
+He wrote on its 50th anniversary that it stands as a masterpiece that has "aged gracefully" and "remains a timeless document of our greatest pop songwriter's prime".